 In Commissioner of Taxation v.
-Resource Capital Fund IV LP,153 the Full Federal Court of Australia dealt with Australia's right to tax profits made by fiscally transparent Cayman Islands LPs on their sales of Australian shares.154 The case raises several important points for foreign investors (particularly private equity investors) in Australian companies, including that LPs are separate taxable entities that are liable to Australian tax like a company,134 despite LPs not having legal personality like a company.135 For Australian tax purposes, the relevant taxable entities were not the partners of the LPs.
+Resource Capital Fund IV LP,132 the Full Federal Court of Australia dealt with Australia's right to tax profits made by fiscally transparent Cayman Islands LPs on their sales of Australian shares.133 The case raises several important points for foreign investors (particularly private equity investors) in Australian companies, including that LPs are separate taxable entities that are liable to Australian tax like a company,134 despite LPs not having legal personality like a company.135 For Australian tax purposes, the relevant taxable entities were not the partners of the LPs.

-Each LP was not entitled to rely on the US–Australia DTA as each LP did not satisfy the dual requirement157 to be a US 'resident' within the meaning of Article 4(1)(b)(iii) of the DTA.
-That was because the LPs were organised under the laws of the Cayman Islands (and thus could not be tax residents of the United States) and the LPs were not liable to pay tax in the United States.158
+Each LP was not entitled to rely on the US–Australia DTA as each LP did not satisfy the dual requirement136 to be a US 'resident' within the meaning of Article 4(1)(b)(iii) of the DTA.
+That was because the LPs were organised under the laws of the Cayman Islands (and thus could not be tax residents of the United States) and the LPs were not liable to pay tax in the United States.137

-The profits made by the LPs on their sales of Australian shares had an Australian source, having regard to the significant amount of investment management services provided by individuals in Australia throughout the investment term and the fact that the share sales occurred under schemes of arrangement in Australia (such that the schemes were the 'proximate' origin of the profits earned).159
+The profits made by the LPs on their sales of Australian shares had an Australian source, having regard to the significant amount of investment management services provided by individuals in Australia throughout the investment term and the fact that the share sales occurred under schemes of arrangement in Australia (such that the schemes were the 'proximate' origin of the profits earned).138

 v Foreign company tax residency